-Define the parameters of your writing project.
+Define the parameters of your writing plan.

-It’s time to quantify your project.
+It’s time to quantify your goal.
 Enter ‘Amount of Work’ and then select ‘How it’s measured’.
 You might be doing 50,000 words, or 200 hours, or 45 chapters!
 However your project is measured, here’s the place to make it known.
 After that’s done, select the time parameters of your project (start and end dates), and voilà, the first version of your Pacemakerplan appears!

 Pro tip: You can also choose to display an Overall Target or a Daily Target.
 If you want to achieve your ‘Amount of Work’ daily select ‘Daily’ (you will still be able to choose days to skip writing if you wish).
 However, if your ‘Amount of Work’ is your overall target, as in the hypothetical project we’re creating here, leave it as is!